 You may want to pass on a rent-to-own property if…

-- You are frequently late on rent: If your employment situation feels relatively unstable or you regularly can’t pay your rent on time, rent-to-own probably doesn’t make sense as a viable option toward homeownership.
+- You are frequently late on rent: If you’re uncertain about future sources of income, you may want to think twice about a rent-to-own agreement.
+If your employment situation feels relatively unstable or you regularly can’t pay your rent on time, rent-to-own probably doesn’t make sense as a viable option toward homeownership.

 - You’re not sure what you want in a home: If you’re not sure if you want to live in the area where your rental is located or otherwise haven’t decided if you like your rental enough to commit, you may be better off simply renting a place instead of sinking extra money into rent-to-own premiums.